Beaufort Wrongful Death Attorney

 There are steps you can take immediately following a wrongful death to help protect your family’s rights and prepare to file a claim for compensation:

 Any evidence that you have should be preserved.
 We suggest not discussing your case with the defendant, their insurer, a company, or any media to avoid damaging your case.
-Similarly, do not post on social media about the accident.
+Similarly, do not post about the accident on social media.

 A person’s contributions are based on more than just his or her ability to earn wages and pay bills.
 Being a good parent, spouse, and sibling are taken into account, along with the person’s ability to earn.
 Stay-at-home spouses contribute to families by cooking, nurturing, guiding, and making sure the home is kept up.
 So yes, you can still pursue compensation for your loss.

-Our Beaufort, South Carolina, wrongful death attorneys can handle complex wrongful death cases, even those with multiple parties involved.
+Our Beaufort personal injury lawyers can handle complex wrongful death cases, even those with multiple parties involved.
 With a track record of client satisfaction* and attention to detail, we are prepared to fight for you and your family.

 Losing a loved one is unimaginably difficult.
 Let Stewart Law Offices take some of the stress and burden off you by managing everything related to your wrongful death claim.
 Put decades of trial experience to work for you by calling us at 866-783-9278 today.
 Consultations are always free, and we do not charge clients a fee unless we win your case.*